KeorapetseCode/Avaj_launcher/README.md

 # Objective <br />
   We were required to follow a specific hierechical class order and apply certain class modifiers. <br />
   We built an Aircraft main class and had 3 other types of Aircrafts (Plane, Baloon etc) inherit from it. <br />
+  The application is to take an input file (txt) and print out the results to a

   - Unified Modeling Language. <br />
   - MVC <br />